nathan-hoche/GAN-MusicGeneration/readme.md

 ### Dataset

 The dataset used for this project is the [Maestro Dataset](https://magenta.tensorflow.org/datasets/maestro).
-The reason why I choose this dataset is because I wanted to generate a music in the style of a specific composer.
+The reason why I choose this dataset is because I wanted to generate a piece of music in the style of a specific composer.
 This project can be easily adapted to generate music in another style by using the same dataset.
 It is also possible to use another dataset, but it will require to adapt the code.

 [0] Curtis Hawthorne, Andriy Stasyuk, Adam Roberts, Ian Simon, Cheng-Zhi Anna Huang, Sander Dieleman, Erich Elsen, Jesse Engel, and Douglas Eck.
 "Enabling Factorized Piano Music Modeling and Generation with the MAESTRO Dataset."
 In International Conference on Learning Representations, 2019.